Grant Erskine's Biggest Mistake in the Property Business

 When you are looking to grow your property business, ignoring social media is a big mistake.
 Facebook, especially, is a great way to network and connect with other property professionals who can help you to realise your business goals and objectives.
-Today, Grant Erskine talks about his mistakes and about why he wishes he’d discovered the power of social media sooner.

 Grant Erskine On His Biggest Mistake

 Amy: We’ve talked about your successes and your showcase project and now I’m going to change the mood, slightly.
 What is one of the biggest mistakes that you’ve made, along the way?

 Grant: I suppose the biggest mistake is probably not even, necessarily, a mistake.
 It is more a case of not knowing what I didn’t know.

 When I launched my business six months in I didn’t have many clients and as an award-winning architect, I couldn’t understand why people weren’t knocking down my door and coming to me.

 Amy: I think you have a bit of adrenaline at that point, don’t you?
 You have your business and you’ve put so much into it.
 And you get to this point where you’ve launched.
 You’ve been working on this thing for a year already but nobody else knows that.

 I can empathise with that situation, straightaway.